Lacey (Once Upon a Time): In Storybrooke

-During a dream, Mr. Gold is holding a birthday party for Henry in front of family: David (Josh Dallas), Mary Margaret (Ginnifer Goodwin), Emma Swan (Jennifer Morrison), and Neal (Michael Raymond-James).
-When Henry picks a wand as his gift, Mr. Gold turns him into a porcelain puppet and faces the wrath of the family.
+During a dream, Mr Gold is holding a birthday party for Henry in front of family: David, Mary Margaret, Emma Swan, and Neal (Michael Raymond-James).
+When Henry picks a wand as his gift, Mr Gold turns him into a porcelain puppet and faces the wrath of the family.
 As he explains what the Seer told him, that "the boy would be [his] undoing," he smashes the porcelain Henry, only to wake up from what turns out to be a nightmare.
-As Mr. Gold later watches Neal practice sword-fighting with Henry, Regina (Lana Parrilla) asks him what they're doing together.
+As Mr Gold later watches Neal practice sword-fighting with Henry, Regina asks him what they are doing together.
 Noting that "apparently fate has a sense of humor," Gold explains that they're family because Neal is Henry's father.
 Annoyed, and thinking Gold was responsible for that happening, Regina responds, "If your own son couldn't bring out the good in you, who will?"

-So Mr. Gold turns to the only person who he feels will be a key to helping him feel loved by visiting Belle at the hospital, where she is happy to see him and hopes that he'll help her remember who she was before the accident.
-However, Regina, who arrives moments before Mr. Gold, makes sure that she doesn't remember by using a cursed matchbook that she plants on the floor.
+So Mr Gold turns to the only person who he feels will be a key to helping him feel loved by visiting Belle at the hospital, where she is happy to see him and hopes that he will help her remember who she was before the accident.
+However, Regina, who arrives moments before Mr Gold, makes sure that she does not remember by using a cursed matchbook that she plants on the floor.
 The matchbook gives her her curse memories of being Lacey, a scantily-dressed barfly.
 Mr. Gold is furious that Regina interfered, but Regina makes no apologies for her actions, prompting Mr. Gold to use whatever it takes to win her back and reawaken her memories as Belle.